aeb0084/IGF-Network-Expression-in-the-Brown-Anole/README.md

 The statistical analyses were performed in R (version 3.5.1) using [code](Publication_Code.Rmd) in an R Markdown format.
 [Code output](Publication_Code.html) displays all statistical models, results, and figures produced.

 ### Presence-Absence Visualization
+Following conventional PCR, gel electrophoresis was used to visualize samples as being present, or absent.
+[Gel images](Presence.Absence.Gel.Images.ppt) were used to classify samples.
 The file used to create the expression [heatmap](heatmap.data2.csv) contains the average percentage of indivdiuals that expressed each gene (IGF1, IGF2, and IGFBPs) across tissues.